 Session Overview:

-Participants will learn about and practice using a rubric-basedprocess for reviewing and providing criterion-based feedback using evidence found in a CCSS lesson or unit (instructional materials).
+Participants will learn about and practice using the process for reviewing and providing criterion-based feedback using evidence found in CCSS instructional materials.
 Review teams may range in size from three to six members.
 Conduct reviews at tables that allow for unobstructed conversation and have enough space for materials.
-Throughout the session, a participants will use a discussion protocol will be used to frame their observations.
+Throughout the session, participants will use a feedback protocol to frame their observations and suggestions for improvement.

 Participants will: